ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/member-injection/index.md

 - The different types of member binding behaviour
 - How to instruct Rezolver to use a member binding behaviour when creating an instance

-# Different types of Member Binding Behaviour
+# Types of Member Binding Behaviour

 ## Standard behaviours